 How to keep fruit fresher longer

-- Citrus fruits can be kept on the counter but refrigerating them will extend their lifespan, so why not do that?
+- Citrus fruits can be kept on the counter, but refrigerating them will extend their lifespan, so why not do that?

-- When it comes to bananas, peaches, mangoes, melons, and other fruits that ripen off the tree or the vine, they should be refrigerated once ripe, but not while they are still in the ripening process.
+- Bananas, peaches, mangoes, melons, and other fruits that ripen off the tree or vine should be refrigerated once ripe but not while still in the ripening process.
+NOTE: Bananas will turn brown in the refrigerator, but this won’t affect the quality of the fruit; it’s purely an aesthetic concern.)

 5. Storing Vegetables